SalomePlatform/shaper/src/FeaturesPlugin/doc/filletFeature.rst

 Fillet
 ======

-The feature **Fillet** creates fillets on the edges of a shape.
+**Fillet** feature creates fillets on the edges of a shape.

-To create Fillet in the active part:
+To create a Fillet in the active part:

 #. select in the Main Menu *Feature - > Fillet* item  or
 #. click **Fillet** button in the toolbar